zydou/arti/doc/dev/rpc-book/src/rpc-connect-sketch.md

 > Cookie authentication is described more fully elsewhere.
 > (TODO RPC say where once all the documentation is merged.)

-The format is a JSON object, containing the fields:
+The format is a TOML table, containing:
-  - `cookie`: a JSON object, containing the field:
+  - `cookie`: a TOML table, containing the field:
-    - `cookie_path`: A path to an absolute location on disk containing a secret cookie.
+    - `path`: A path to an absolute location on disk containing a secret cookie.

+> See examples below.

 As a matter of policy we do not support cookie authentication for any socket address type other than: